kuzzleio/kuzzle/doc/2/guides/develop-on-kuzzle/2-api-controllers/index.md

 }' --id steward
 ```

-It is also possible to use a wildcard (`*`) to give access to all the actions of a controller:
+It is also possible to use a wildcard (`*`) to give access to all of a controller's actions:

 ```bash
 $ kourou security:createRole '{